Phase estimation algorithm for the multibeam optical metrology: Experimental setup

+The experimental layout is divided into two modules, as shown in Fig.\,\ref{scheme}.
 In the state preparation module, the incident laser beam is converted into the qutrit initial state given by Eq.\,(\ref{initial_state}).
 The beam splitters BS$^a$ and BS$^b$ generate three beams each representing a particular basis state $\ket{j}$ ($j=\{0,1,2\}$).
 The $\ket{1}$ and $\ket{2}$ beams then pass through respectively one (PS$_\phi$) and two (PS$_{2\phi}$) phase shifters attached to a swivel platform which sets the relative phases $0$, $\phi$ and $2\phi$.
 The value of $\phi$ depends on the position of the platform: by rotating the platform one alters the length of the optical paths through the phase shifters and, therefore, changes $\phi$ without affecting the ratio between the relative phases.

-The primary module corresponds to Eq.\,(\ref{susq3}) and Fig.\ref{qutrit_circ}.
-However, although Eq.\,(\ref{susq3}) directly translates the Fourier transformation into the optical setting, it fails to take account of certain limitations intrinsic to the real equipment.
-Let us provide the list of equipment and make further corrections of Eq.\,(\ref{susq3}).\\ \textit{Phase shifters.--} The phase shifters mainly serve to adjust the relative phases of the beams.
-In our setup, we use pieces of thick glass; the transmission through these elements is associated with a near $12.5\%$ intensity loss.
+The primary module shown in Fig.\,\ref{scheme} realizes Eq.\,(\ref{susq3}).
+However, although Eq.\,(\ref{susq3}) directly translates the Fourier transformation into the optical setting, it fails to take account of limitations intrinsic to the real equipment.
+Namely, the transmission the phase shifters is associated with the intensity losses.
 In order to take such losses into account we should employ the corresponding operators $\hat L^t_{0,1,2}$:

-where $t$ is the absolute value of the transmission coefficient of and individual phase shifter. \\ \textit{Beam splitters.--} We employ beam splitters with dielectric coating optimized for the $400 - 700\,$nm range.
-The nominal split ratio is 50:50.
-In practice however, this holds only if the incident laser beam is unpolarized.
-For the case of the linearly polarized beam used in our experiment, the split ratio is close to 55:45. \\ \textit{Mirrors.--} Dielectric mirrors optimized for the $400 - 700\,$nm range. \\ \textit{Laser.--} Diode pumped solid state laser, 532\,nm, 150\,mW.
+where $t$ is the absolute value of the transmission coefficient of and individual phase shifter.
+After the appropriate alignments, the equation for the operation realized in the primary module assumes the form

-Let us write the explicit equation for the operation realized in the primary module: \begin{widetext}